-- 1 Small Rutbaga or turnip
+- 1 Small rutabaga or turnip

 - 1/2 teaspoon pepper Adjust to taste

-- 1 spritz Oil Optional
+- 1 spray Oil Optional

-- Preheat the oven to 400F.
+- Preheat the oven to 200C/400F.

 - Slice all the veggies into uniformly thin slices with a knife or mandoline.
 In a bowl, toss them with the oil, salt, and pepper until evenly coated.

-- Spread out on baking pan(s) lined with parchment paper, minimizing overlap.
+- Spread out on a baking pan lined with parchment paper, minimizing overlap.
 Bake for 10 minutes at 400F.
 Flip.
 Bake for another 5-10 minutes until crispy and slightly brown but not burnt.
 Watch them carefully and even remove some early if they are browning before the others.